Krymchaks: Origins

 The Krymchaks are likely a result of diverse origins whose ancestors probably included Sephardic and Ashkenazi Jews, and Jews from the Byzantine empire, Genoa, Georgia, and other places.

 Other more speculative theories include that the Krymchaks are probably partially descended from Jewish refugees who settled along the Black Sea in ancient times.
 Jewish communities existed in many of the Greek colonies in the region during the late classic period.
-Recently excavated inscriptions in Crimea have revealed a Jewish presence at least as early as the 1st century BCE.
+Recently excavated inscriptions in Crimea have revealed a Jewish presence at least as early as the 1st century BC.
 In some Crimean towns, monotheistic pagan cults called sebomenoi theon hypsiston ("Worshippers of the All-Highest God," or "God-Fearers") existed.
 These quasi-proselytes kept the Jewish commandments but remained uncircumcised and retained certain pagan customs.
 Eventually, these sects disappeared as their members adopted either Christianity or normative Judaism.
 Another theory is that after the suppression of Bar Kokhba's revolt by the emperor Hadrian, those Jews who were not executed were exiled to the Crimean peninsula.

 The late classical era saw great upheaval in the region as Crimea was occupied by Goths, Huns, Bulgars, Khazars, and other peoples.
 Jewish merchants such as the Radhanites began to develop extensive contacts in the Pontic region during this period, and probably maintained close relations with the proto-Krymchak communities.
 Khazar dominance of Crimea during the Early Middle Ages is considered to have had at least a partial impact on Krymchak demographics.